ZackFra/Salesforce-Moxygen/README.md

 Resets the tracking on SOQL queries

+#### public void registerQuery(String queryString, List<SObject> records)

+Register a query so that when it is called, it returns a specific set of SObjects.
+Because the SObjects are passed in a list, edits to these SObjects will be reflected in the mock database (i.e. pointer logic)

+#### public void registerFailedQuery(String queryString)

+Register a query such that when it is called, an exception is thrown.
+This throws a generic QueryException.

 #### public Boolean isDeleted(Id recordId)

 Returns whether a record has been deleted, given the fake ID